 Learn more: Miss Jacob’s Little Learners

 Toss out that old bulletin board decor!
 Upgrade to neutral-color bulletin board sets.
 Look for blacks and tans; those colors are not bold enough to overwhelm others and you can incorporate them into future classroom themes.

 Buy it: White Shiplap Bulletin Board Paper at Michaels

 9. Add eucalyptus effects

 Eucalyptus is said to have a soothing aroma that brings a sense of relaxation to the body.
 This can calm both teacher stress and student anxiety.
 Even if you cannot bring a real eucalyptus plant into the classroom, bring on the plastic plants!
-It can still give off the same relaxing vibes!
-Plus check out these fun ideas for a eucalyptus-theme classroom.
+They can still provide relaxing vibes.
+Plus check out these fun ideas for a eucalyptus-themed classroom.

 10. Try comfortable flexible seating

 Being able to relax, lounge, nap, and feel comfortable is what tends to bring a sense of calm to people.
 Let’s channel this into our classroom!
 Consider flexible seating options that allow your students to feel more comfortable in their classroom.
 Student engagement is guaranteed to increase.